What to Expect from a Stroll Through Nara and Meeting the Deer

 • Kasuga Taisha – a sacred shrine known for its thousands of stone and bronze lanterns.

-Practical tips for a walk in Nara
+Practical tips for a stroll in Nara

-Nara – where fairytales come alive
+Nara – where tales come to life

 Author: Martin Bonov